 While some head shaking may spontaneously resolve with time, if the head shaking has been persisting for more than 2 days, or if your dog is almost constantly shaking their head, then it’s unlikely to get any better on its own and leaving it may make things a lot worse and create further damages to your dog’s ears.

-“If left untreated, dog allergies, foreign objects, and infections will result in a lot of irritation and damage.”
+“If left untreated, allergies, foreign objects, or infections will result in a lot of irritation and damage.”

 Dr. Alex Crow, Veterinarian

 This damage can even be irreversible.
 Chronic inflammation of the canal walls can result in a breakdown of the local immune system within the ears, further predisposing to more severe ear infections in the future.
-Similarly, foreign objects that are left can migrate deeper into the ear canal and even break through the ear drum into the middle ear – this is a much more serious condition that results in vestibular disease and often requires complicated referral level treatment to fix.
+Similarly, foreign objects that are left can migrate deeper into the ear canal and even break through the ear drum into the middle ear.

 Your vet will first start by examining your dogs’ ears with an otoscope, an illuminated torch that will allow them to visualize the inside of your dog’s ear canal.
 Foreign objects, discharge, and inflammation can be identified in this manner.